I was at a Mastermind conference in Vegas not too long ago.

-But while I was there, one of the sponsors of the event, a company called The Income Store, got up and started talking about what their team does.
+But while I was there, one of the sponsors of the event got up and started talking about what their team does.

 Essentially, they purchase high quality, profitable websites on behalf of their clients… and their team grows them and manages them for a 50% split on profits.

 Here's the kicker...
 Their average site is priced at about $250,000 cash!?!